Happy Friday! We made it through the week, and I can’t wait to share my experience at a Sur la table cooking class, and what you can expect!

 It’s apparent to me that you can never learn everything when it comes to cooking!

-Also, you get a nice discount to shop in the store after taking a class, so if you’re looking for some certain kitchen appliances, that’s a great way to save some money!
+Also, you get a nice discount to shop in the store after taking a class, so if you’re looking for some certain kitchen appliances, that’s a great way to save some money or shop for your sur la table wedding registry.

 Thank you Sur La Table for having me in.
 I was not compensated to write this post, and as always, these are my opinions and experiences.